patching...

 Editor's note: The construction of a casino in MetroWest has potential to impact surrounding communities.
 Westborough, at the crossroads of Routes 9, 495 and 90 is likely to see an increase in traffic.
 Is this a good thing or a bad thing?
 Public discussions are underway.

-Residents from the MetroWest area met at Adams Middle School in Holliston Thursday night to air concerns and have questions answered as the construction of large resort casinos in Massachusetts hurdles toward reality.
+Residents from the MetroWest area met at in Holliston Thursday night to air concerns and have questions answered as the construction of large resort casinos in Massachusetts hurdles toward reality.

 Holliston selectmen Chairman Jay Marsden urged area residents to avoid a mindset of uncompromising resistance toward a casino, saying that towns should be willing to work with developers and state officials.